phaserjs/phaser-ce/README.md

 ### Bug Fixes

+* Previously, the `center` of a moving Arcade Physics Body was inaccurate during the game's update phase, and that made collision checks of circular Bodies less accurate (#122).
+This was fixed by updating `center` during preUpdate.
 * Fixed an issue when dragging a sprite whose parent is scaled or rotated (#108).
 Now the sprite follows the cursor correctly.
 * Fixed audio skipping when restarting playback (#78)
 * Fixed bad rendering of multiple tinted BitmapText objects (#58)